kyma-project/community/sig-and-wg/sig-core/proposals/test-folder-consolidation.md

 ## Goal

-Propose a name pattern which places the valuable information, the differentiator of the folder, into the focus.
+Propose a name pattern using specific information to distinguish between the folders.

 ## Consideration